How is your Facebook community management going?

 On Facebook Business Pages, the conversation is often one-sided.
 The brand does the talking, and it can all too easily fall on deaf ears.

-It also offers a more personal experience.
-You’re not just your business page, but the voice behind it.
+Facebook Groups also provide a more personal experience.
+When you are managing your FB group, you are not just your business page, but the actual human voice behind it.

 - Build trust